tr3ck3r/linklight/exercises/networking_v2/exercises/4-2-tower-survey/README.md

 ## Step 2:

 To understand the next step we need to take a step back.
 When we loaded this [workshop project](https://github.com/network-automation/tower_workshop) into Tower we have access to a variety of playbooks including this `ios_banner.yml` playbook.
-This specific Playbook makes use of the [net_banner](https://docs.ansible.com/ansible/latest/modules/net_banner_module.html) agnostic network module which looks like the following:
+This specific Playbook makes use of the ios_banner network module which looks like the following:

 ``` yaml
 {%raw%}